Living Conditions in Colombia

 Transportation

 Transportation within the approved service areas, North Atlantic Coast and Boyacá-Cundinamarca, are fairly reliable and safe.
 There are several options available, from vans that provide nonstop travel between the major cities, which in some cases, for a higher fee, will pick you up at your door and drop you off at your exact destination in the neighboring city.
 Travel by buses that make frequent stops to drop off and pick up passengers is limited to a few trusted companies.
 In your communities there are inter-city buses and taxis that can take you where you want to go.
 Volunteers may also travel in private cars when traveling with colleagues or host family.
-Volunteers are also prohibited from driving cars, motorcycles or riding as a passenger on the back of a motorcycle.
+Volunteers are prohibited from driving cars, motorcycles or riding as a passenger on the back of a motorcycle.
 Volunteers are required to receive prior approval from the country director to ride bicycles in Colombia and, if approved, must wear helmets.
 Being in Colombia, there are several travel restrictions in place.
 It is prohibited to travel by bus or car after dark.

 Social activities